1234567Yang/YPortable/README.md

 It is suitable for beginners to learn CSS, as well as for beginners to build web pages.
 <br>
-This is also a program that help myself learn CSS, and I am a rookie and I have poor aesthetic ability.
-In this case, this repository may be not brilliant, but useful.
+This is also a program that help myself learn CSS, I am both a rookie and a poor aesthetic ability person.
+In this case, this repository may be not brilliant.

 <p align="center">
       <img width="85%" src="https://github.com/1234567Yang/YPortable/blob/main/images/ViewEX.gif?raw=true">